 Note that you need to have a full Edelweiss catalog subscription or Independent Publisher Listing to use Event Grids.
 Contact firstname.lastname@example.org for details.

 Here’s how to set them up!

-The first step is to create a catalog or a collection listing all the titles you’d like included in your grids.
-Then, click your name at the top of any Edelweiss page to get to your profile page.
+The first step is to create a catalog or a collection listing all the titles you’d like included in an Event Grid.
+Then, click on your profile picture or initials in the top right corner of any Edelweiss page, then Your Profile and Account.
 To manage grids, you’ll need to be sure your account has Publicity Admin privileges, as shown below.

-You can also go to your Event Grids page (click the Edelweiss icon at the top to get back to Edelweiss+ proper), to edit your grids title-by-title if that’s more your thing:
+You can also go to your Event Grids page (click the Edelweiss icon at the top to get back to Edelweiss proper), to edit your grids title-by-title if that’s more your thing:

 Click the name of your grid to enter it:

 There, you can edit the Tour Information manually for each title: